pkosiec/mongo-seeding/examples/import-data-ts/README.md

 In order to import the sample data, use one of Mongo Seeding tools.
 The following instructions will result in sample data import to `testing` database.
 The database will be dropped before import.

 ### JavaScript library
+To import data from TypeScript files, the application, that utilizes Mongo Seeding library has to have TypeScript execution support configured.
+This tutorial shows how to setup it properly.

 1. Initialize a new Node.js project in this directory (folder, which contains this Readme file) with the command: